 You need to decide what kind of garden you want.
 Vegetable, flower or both. (growing flowers with your vegetables is a great way to attract pollinators which make for better harvests)

 What you want to grow will be affected by your garden zone, size of growing area and micro-climate.
-Find a local garden club, ask a gardening neighbro and see what others are growing successfully.
+Find a local garden club, ask a gardening neighbor and see what others around you are growing successfully.

 One thing is very important, grow what you love to eat.
 If you are big salad buffs then plant things you like to eat in your salad.
-Lettuce, kale, radishes, scallions and cucumbers are all easy to grow for the first time gardener.
+Lettuce, kale, radishes, scallions, big fat delicious tomatoes and crispy cucumbers, are all easy to grow for the first time gardener.

 Here is a excerpt from the USDA on garden Zones: